Supplementary information: model training

-The following command will build TensorFlow from source and then start training.
+The following command builds TensorFlow from source and starts training.

-Note: The build will take several hours.
-To save time you can download the
+The build takes several hours.
+To save time, you can download the

-tiny_conv.pb and skip to the following section on this page: Converting the trained model section below.
+tiny_conv.pb and skip to the following Convert the model to the TensorFlow Lite format section.

 Notice how the

-wanted_words argument contains the words “on” and “off”.
+wanted_words argument contains the words “up” and “down”.
 You can add any words that you like from the available ten to this field, separated by commas.